 Thankfully, we didn’t have to test the SOS feature during our trip, but it was comforting to know that the device could send an SOS to a global search and rescue centre equipped to help at any time.
 Once triggered, we would communicate the nature of the emergency through two-way messaging and get feedback on what to do.
 The monitoring centre dispatches help to the location and notifies emergency contacts.

 Device and subscription

 To use inReach, you need a compatible Garmin device and a subscription.
 The inReach Mini weighs 100g and is amazingly small – about the size of a pack of playing cards.
 It has all the communication options you need and is even more powerful when paired with a smartphone for easier typing and mapping.
 It’s great for minimalists who use other means to navigate.

-T4A Tip: The inReach system works well once you’ve got the hang of it, but make sure to set it up and practice before your trip.
+T4A Tip: The inReach system works well once you’ve got the hang of it, but make sure to set it up and practise before your trip.
 You need to master the device plus the web interface and Garmin Explore app and make sure everything is updated and synced.
 It feels unnecessarily complicated and cumbersome.
 Hopefully Garmin will streamline these interfaces over time.